-These Paleo, Gluten-Free and Egg-Free Chocolate Chip Cookies Blondie Bars are made in one bowl which means a delicious, mess-free and easy recipe you can make with your kids!
+These Paleo, Gluten-Free and Egg-Free Chocolate Chip Cookie Bars are made in one bowl which means a delicious, mess-free and easy recipe you can make with your kids!
 They feature real food ingredients like grass-fed ghee, almond flour, chia seeds and coconut sugar!

 My husband said, “No offense but these are the best dessert you’ve made.
 They’re so good!
 And they aren’t too sweet, so I can eat a lot of them, right?”

-He has a ridiculous sweet tooth and usually my treats are “too healthy tasting” for him, so I’m pumped I could create a Paleo, gluten-free, grain-free AND egg-free fairly nutrient dense Chocolate Chip Cookie Bar that met his high standards.
+He has a ridiculous sweet tooth and usually my treats are “too healthy tasting” for him.
+Therefore, I’m pumped I created a Paleo, gluten-free, grain-free AND egg-free fairly nutrient dense Chocolate Chip Cookie Bar that met his high standards.

 These Gluten-Free Chocolate Chip Cookie Bars are: